Welcome to the Premier Website for Professional Business Analysis

 How Does Depreciation Expense Lower Taxes?

-Calculating Tax Savings From Depreciation
+Calculating Tax Savings from Depreciation

 From the owner's point of view, depreciation expense serves two purposes.
 First, in the interest of accounting accuracy, depreciation lets owners charge expenses for the asset as they incur them.
 Second, depreciation expense allows owners to realize tax savings across the asset's life instead of all at once.

-Example: Tax Savings From Depreciation Expense
+Example: Tax Savings from Depreciation Expense

 On the Exhibit 1 Income statement, below, Grande Corporation reports income before one-time items of $2,737,000.
 With a 35% tax rate, the firm pays $957,950 in taxes on this income.
 Exhibit 1 rounds this figure up to $958 thousand.